tmux-python/tmuxp/.github/issue_template.md

+Are you using the latest version of tmuxp?
+Check `tmuxp -V` against https://pypi.org/project/tmuxp/.
+If it's not the latest, consider updating, e.g.
+`pip install --user tmuxp`.

 ### Step 1: Provide a summary of your problem

 - For general technical questions, problems or feature requests related to the code **in this repository** file an issue.